 ExpressRoute is an Azure service that lets you create private connections between Microsoft datacenters and infrastructure that’s on your premises or in a colocation facility.
 ExpressRoute connections do not go over the public Internet, and offer higher security, reliability, and speeds with lower latencies than typical connections over the Internet.

 What are the benefits of using ExpressRoute and private network connections?

-ExpressRoute connections do not go over the public Internet, and offer higher security, reliability, and speeds with lower and consistent latencies than typical connections over the Internet.
+ExpressRoute connections do not go over the public Internet.
+They offer higher security, reliability, and speeds, with lower and consistent latencies than typical connections over the Internet.
 In some cases, using ExpressRoute connections to transfer data between on-premises devices and Azure can yield significant cost benefits.

 Where is the service available?

 See this page for service location and availability: ExpressRoute partners and locations.

 How can I use ExpressRoute to connect to Microsoft if I don’t have partnerships with one of the ExpressRoute-carrier partners?

 You can select a regional carrier and land Ethernet connections to one of the supported exchange provider locations.
 You can then peer with Microsoft at the provider location.
 Check the last section of ExpressRoute partners and locations to see if your service provider is present in any of the exchange locations.
 You can then order an ExpressRoute circuit through the service provider to connect to Azure.

 How much does ExpressRoute cost?

 If I pay for an ExpressRoute circuit of a given bandwidth, does the VPN connection I purchase from my network service provider have to be the same speed?